oxidecomputer/usdt/README.md

 form supports probe arguments of any type that implement [`serde::Seralize`][2].
 These different versions are shown in the crates `probe-test-{build,macro,attr}` respectively.

 > Note: This crate uses inline assembly to work its magic.
-That feature has been stable as of Rust 1.59.
-Any project using `usdt` prior to that must build with a nightly toolchain and enable the `asm` feature.
-See the [notes](#notes) for a discussion.
+See the [notes](#notes) for a discussion of its use prior to Rust 1.59 and prior to 1.66 on macOS.

 ## Example